Tommy Haynes (American football): Dallas Cowboys (second stint)

 After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Haynes was signed to be a part of the Dallas replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He started all 3 games at strong safety, making 23 tackles, 3 interceptions (led the team), 6 passes defensed (led the team) and 3 sacks (tied for the team lead).
-Against the New York Jets, he led the team with 8 tackles, 2 sacks and one interception.
-Against the Washington Redskins, he had 2 interceptions and one sack.
+He led the team with 8 tackles, 2 sacks and one interception against the New York Jets.
+He had 2 interceptions and one sack against the Washington Redskins.
 He was cut on October 26, at the end of the strike.

 In 1988, he was re-signed to participate in training camp.
 He was released on August 8.